-All colleges and university school psychology programs must be accredited by the National Association of School Psychologists Program Accreditation Board to be a member of the Inter-University Council (IUC) for School Psychology.
-Any college or university seeking to start a school psychology program and who intends to obtain state funding for school psychologist interns must submit the following documents to Inter-University Council for School Psychology:
+All colleges and university school psychology programs must be accredited by the NASP Program Accreditation Board to be a member of the IUC.
+Any college or university seeking to start a school psychology program and who intends to obtain state funding for school psychologist interns must submit the following documents to the IUC:

-- 1. The Ohio Department of Higher Education recommendation or approval letter including the Institutional Action Committee final approval information. - 2.
+- 1. The Ohio Department of Higher Education recommendation or approval letter including the Institutional Action Committee's final approval information. - 2.
 A copy of the School Psychology Program description including the program of study. - 3.
 The projected starting date of the School Psychologist Internship Program. - 4.
-The National Association of School Psychologists accreditation program reviewer's report regarding the completing of the accreditation process. - 5.
-The National Association of School Psychologists candidacy status, if the college or university is in the process of accreditation, the paperwork must be submitted including the phase of accreditation. - 6.
-The National Association of School Psychologists accreditation and site visit approval must be submitted to the Inter-University Council for School Psychology by December 15th of the year the application has been made.
+The NASP accreditation program reviewer's report regarding the completion of the accreditation process. - 5.
+The NASP candidacy status, if the college or university is in the process of accreditation, the paperwork must be submitted including the phase of accreditation. - 6.
+The NASP accreditation and site visit approval must be submitted to the IUC in Ohio by December 15th of the year the application has been made.

-The Inter-University Council for School Psychology Committee will review the submitted documents and respond with its recommendations to the applicants within 20 business days.
-If the Inter-University Council for School Psychology Committee has determined that the applicant meets all the required components for National Association of School Psychologists accreditation, the Inter-University Council for School Psychology Committee will assign the applicant a mentor from Inter-University Council for School Psychology.
+The IUC Committee will review the submitted documents and respond with its recommendations to the applicants within 20 business days.
+If the IUC Committee has determined that the applicant meets all the required components for NASP accreditation, the IUC Committee will assign the applicant a mentor from the IUC.
 The mentor will be responsible for the following:

-- 1. Collaborating with the applicant. - 2.
-Providing technical assistance until the applicant receives National Association of School Psychologists final approval. - Collecting all the National Association of School Psychologists applicant updates and submitting the information to the full Inter-University Council for School Psychology Committee for review. - 4.
-Reviewing and explaining the Ohio School Psychology Internship Manual and the applicant's responsibilities. - 5.
-Assisting with the transition to full Inter-University Council for School Psychology membership.
+- 1. Collaborating with the applicant; - 2.
+Providing technical assistance until the applicant receives NASP final approval; - 3.
+Collecting all the NASP applicant updates and submitting the information to the full IUC Committee for review; - 4.
+Reviewing and explaining The Ohio Internship Program in School Psychology: Guidelines and Operating Manual and the applicant's responsibilities; and - 5.
+Assisting with the transition to full IUC membership.

-Colleges and universities who have yet to receive National Association of School Psychologists accreditation may be invited to attend Inter-University Council for School Psychology meetings but until fully accredited will not be permitted to vote on those items in the Inter-University Council for School Psychology's purview.
+Colleges and universities that have yet to receive NASP accreditation may be invited to attend IUC meetings but until fully accredited will not be permitted to vote on those items in the IUC's purview.